SciML/Catalyst.jl/docs/src/model_creation/model_file_loading_and_export.md

 A more detailed description of SBMLImporter's features can be found in its [documentation](https://sebapersson.github.io/SBMLImporter.jl/stable/).

 !!! note
     The `massaction = true` option informs the importer that the target model follows mass-action principles.
-When given, this enables SBMLImporter to make appropriate modification to the model (which are important for e.g. jump simulation performance).
+When given, this enables SBMLImporter to make appropriate modifications to the model (which are important for e.g. jump simulation performance).

 ### SBMLImporter and SBMLToolkit
 Above, we described how to use SBMLImporter to import SBML files.
 Alternatively, SBMLToolkit can be used instead.
 It has a slightly different syntax, which is described in its [documentation](https://github.com/SciML/SBMLToolkit.jl), and does not support as wide a range of SBML features as SBMLImporter.
 A short comparison of the two packages can be found [here](https://github.com/sebapersson/SBMLImporter.jl?tab=readme-ov-file#differences-compared-to-sbmltoolkit).
 Generally, while they both perform well, we note that for *jump simulations* SBMLImporter is preferable (its way for internally representing reaction event enables more performant jump simulations).